wes-chan/bargify/DESIGN/README.md

 Bargify is an upcoming mobile app, with the goal in allow users to find the best discounts, promotions and other bargins.
 Users on Bargify will be allowed to find and shares new bargins to other users, creating a community-driven platform for saving big.

+This app will boast a simplistic design to allow all types of users to smoothly navigate around, and improve ease-of-use.

 ## Features

 **Sales list**